DFE-Digital/get-into-teaching-app/app/views/content/blog/transferring-my-skills-to-teaching.md

 I decided to train as an English teacher after working in various communication roles as a civil servant.
 Before enrolling on a salaried teacher training course, I completed a Certificate in Teaching English to Speakers of Other Languages (CELTA) qualification at Cambridge University, so I could teach English as a second language.
 I spent 2 years teaching English in Italy before returning to another communications job.

-When I decided to move back to London from East Anglia, 'I wanted to be able to start working and have the money to support my move.
+When I decided to move back to London from East Anglia, I wanted to be able to start working and have the money to support my move.
 That was my main objective, to be paid to train.
 I think financing myself through the training year could have been difficult, having lived abroad and come back to a job in the UK.

 In my previous career I was creating, processing and presenting information to different audiences, which is essentially what I'm doing now as a teacher.